terra-campaigns/degenesis/campaigns/ConnectNikopol/index.md

 ## Open assignments

 - Clear up a nascent spore field in an old church in the surroundings of Nikopol (from the Woyins)
-- Exploit a small pocket of gold in the Bloody Mines (from the Zemlyaks)
+- Exploit a small pocket of gold in the deep Bloody Mines (from the Zemlyaks)
-- Exchange rough worked metal with food with a Cossack tribe 30 Km North (from the Postachi)
+- Exchange rough worked metal for food, with a local Cossack tribe 30 Km North (from the Postachi)

 {% include prefooter_campaign.html %}